tombullock/WTF_EYE/README.md

 ## Notes for GitHub/Coding Style Workshop (remove)

+Give an overview of how to set up a github folder, how to add/commit/push etc.

+Show how I deal with having stuff on cluster and local machines (directory naming v.important here, needs to be unified)

+How to deal with local scripts that are not run on cluster? e.g. R scripts?

+Integrating plots with adobe illustrator (show auto updating)

 Talk about MATLAB GitHub interaction e.g. useful for renaming files, deleting etc. But can also mysteriously not work for some stuff.